truthcoin/www.truthcoin.info/_posts/2017-10-12-fork-futures.md

 ## Conclusion

 I have presented a way that exchanges might offer us a "fork futures" service.
-It may present a user-experience problem, and it may appear to be a little complicated on the backend, but it is in fact [1] very easy to implement, and it should [2] satisfy the requirements of traders, [3] generate revenues for exchanges, [4] advise all of us on which fork proposals are serious, and [5] advise us on what the user wants.
+It may present a user-experience problem, and it may appear to be a little complicated on the backend, but it has some great benefits:

+1. Very easy to implement.
+2. Generates revenues for exchanges.
+3. Allows many types of traders to buy/sell cool things.
+4. Warns us all on which fork proposals are serious, and which are not.
+5. Advises us on what the user wants.

 Absent the counterparty risk question (which cannot be solved with present technology), it seems to be something that would make everyone happy.

 Please stay tuned for my next blog post: "bad arguments for ignoring futures markets".